AlexisTessier/vibrato-bdd/README.md

 	Active all the contexts listed for running the test suite

 * ***--vibrato-exclude (-ve)***
-	All the features test contained in the file or directory targeted by one of path listed will not be executed.
-The pat hare relative to the "test-suite" directory
+	All the features with their name listed will not be executed.

 #####In Browser testing